-- Pot when roots are few cm’s long in a free draining potting mix with added bark + perlite.
+- Pot when roots are a few cm’s long — I generally use a a free draining houseplant potting mix with added bark + perlite.

-Hope this has been helpful for those of you that fancy a bit of a propagation experiment this January.
+Hope this has been helpful for those of you that fancy a bit of a propagation experiment.
 If you are interested in succulent propagation there is a post all about that here.
 If you also share your plants on instagram + want to share your propagation experiments then use my hashtags #houseplanthouse #propagatewithme

 Thanks for reading!
 If you have any blogpost requests please get in touch —